mosets/docs/categories.md

 ### Template
 Allows you to select which [Mosets Tree template]({{version}}/template) to use in this category.
 Changing this only affects the template used by pages from this category only.
 If you want to apply the same template to all its sub-categories, check the "_Change all sub categories to use this template_" checkbox and save the category.

-## Field Assignments
+## Fields Assignments {#fields-assignment}
 Instead of showing all your custom fields to all categories, Fields Assignment lets you to choose which field to appear in a top level category.
 Let's say if you are editing a top level category for "Real Estate Properties".
 You can assign "Rooms", "Bathroom" and "Facilities" custom fields to it.
 This way, the 3 fields only appear in Real Estate Properties and no where else.

 Alternatively, you can select which top level categories a custom field will appear through Custom Field section in Mosets Tree back-end interface.

-## Association
+## Association {#association}

 @TODO: CY

-## Operations
+## Operations {#operations}
-Mosets Tree always keep track on the total number of sub-categories and listings for each category.
-These number might be inaccurate sometimes.
-Thus, operations help to recount these number and return the actual number so a more accurate number will be displayed.
+For performance reason, Mosets Tree keeps track on the total number of sub-categories and listings for each category in its own database table.
+Some times, these number might be inaccurate.
+Thus, operations help you to recount categories and listings to fix this.

 ### Force recount of categories and listings
 Full recount will force Mosets Tree to recount all sub-categories of the current category.
-If you have a big category, this method will be very slow and might cause PHP execution timeout.
+If you have a big category, this method may be very slow and might cause PHP execution timeout.
 However this method is the most accurate.

 ### Full recount of categories and listings
 Fast recount will only count the current active category's listings and add all sub-category listings(if available) based on the total stored in database.
-This is a faster method but will not be accurate if the subcategories total is not correct.
+This is a faster method but will not be accurate if the subcategories total are not correct.